Waitsnake/AnimatedGif/README.md

 Since release 1.5.0 AnimatedGif supports Metal(API) for rendering.

 When started AnimatedGif tries to initialise Metal as first choice for rendering.
 Only if this initialisation fails (on MacOSX versions older than El Capitan (10.11) or not supported Macs(usually Macs older as Mid 2012; except Mac Pro models from Mid 2010 with supported graphics card)) it tries to initialise OpenGL for rendering(as it was default between release 1.0 till 1.4.0).

+Unfortunately the screensaver clock is not working together with background mode and will be disabled if background mode is enabled.
+But the clock works fine in normal screensaver mode.

 <br>